 Sheriff Hall’s Bio:

-Sheriff Kevin W. Hall, Sheriff of Alleghany County and the City of Covington, has been in that office since January 1st, 2008.
+Sheriff Kevin W. Hall, Sheriff of Alleghany County – Covington, has been in that office since January 1st, 2008.
 He was previously with the Covington Police Department for 22 years where he was a patrol office, patrol sergeant, DARE office, narcotics detective, SRO and detective sergeant of criminal investigations.
 He serves on the Virginia e-911 board and the Governor’s Commission on Opioids and Addiction.